vdaas/vald/docs/tutorial/get-started.md

 ## Cleanup

-In the last, you can remove the deployed Vald Cluster by executing below command.
+In the last, you can remove the deployed Vald Cluster by executing the below command.

 ```bash
 helm uninstall vald